-In terms of up and coming books, we are soon to publish Developing Soccer Players: Forward-Specific Practices by Dan Bowness.
+Do you coach forwards?
+We have published Developing Soccer Players: Forward-Specific Practices by Dan Bolas.
 It’s the first in a series of titles that looks at individual positions on the pitch and how best to develop players accordingly.

 Aside from the actual books we publish, we also look to provide extracts and articles from our titles and authors; indeed, many of our eBooks have free diagrams to download.
 (A Kindle doesn’t offer a great experience in a small screen in grayscale, after all.)

 And whilst we have an amazing catalogue of soccer coaching books, we do not want to rest on our laurels.
 We want to keep publishing the best books in the field, and going into areas that rival publishers feel are too different, too unusual, or too niche.
 If you are a coach, or even a player, who is interested in writing or reviewing content for Bennion Kearny, we would love to discuss your ideas with you.
 So please get in touch and let’s see what we can do together!